pkic/pkic.org/content/blog/2013/2013-12-09-java-secures-supply-chains-through-code-signing.md

 ---
-title: Java Secures Supply Chains Through Code Signing
-authors: [Bruce Morton, Erik Costlow]
+authors:
+- Bruce Morton
+- Erik Costlow
-date: 2013-12-09T16:00:15+00:00
+date: "2013-12-09T16:00:15+00:00"
 dsq_thread_id:
 - 2030893091
+keywords:
+- pdf
+- identity
+- code signing
+tags:
+- PDF
+- Identity
+- Code Signing
+title: Java Secures Supply Chains Through Code Signing

 ---
 We have recently discussed the benefits of code signing in two posts: [Securing Software Distribution with Digital Signatures][1] and [Improving Code Signing][2].
-These posts covered the role of code signatures as a &ldquo;digital shrinkwrap&rdquo; designed to answer a simple question: Did the software I am about to run actually come from the author or has someone changed it along the way?
+These posts covered the role of code signatures as a “digital shrinkwrap” designed to answer a simple question: Did the software I am about to run actually come from the author or has someone changed it along the way?

 As software is downloaded, assembled, copied, distributed and redistributed, it can be [modified at any point along the supply chain][3].
 Some modifications are designed to insert advertising into software, others add tracking capabilities, and others could be more nefarious, such as compromising the entire host or stealing data.